arvindseshan/Amicizia/index.md

 # What is Amicizia?

-Amicizia is a micro nation forged in Friendship.
+Amicizia is a micronation forged in Friendship.

 > **in Amicizia ci troviamo**